DraganErak1331/EmployeeDatabase/README.md

 ## Resources Used

-This project was based off of the following YouTube tutorial: https://www.youtube.com/watch?v=h1rYlMrvNyE
+This project was based off of the following YouTube tutorial: https://tutorials.eu/android-sqlite-database-in-depth-guide/
-* MySQL was used instead of SQLite.
-* The button for deleting entries was not done in the video.
-* The Add Admin button was not done in the video.